You've stumbled upon the idea to build a dog treat business and now you're ready to take the next steps.

 Learn more about how to write a business plan here

 If you are planning to start a dog treat business, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a dog treat business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a dog treat business and outline the costs you should expect for each:

 - The estimated minimum starting cost = $12